Share This

 Through observation, anecdote, extensive interviews, and analysis Karen Elliot House navigates the maze in which Saudi citizens find themselves trapped and reveals the mysterious nation that is the world's largest exporter of oil, critical to global stability, and a source of Islamic terrorists.

-With extraordinary access to Saudis -- from key religious leaders and dissident imams to women at university and impoverished widows, from government officials and political dissidents to young successful Saudis and those who chose the path of terrorism -- House argues that most Saudis do not want democracy but seek change nevertheless; they want a government that provides basic services without subjecting citizens to the indignity of begging princes for handouts; a government less corrupt and more transparent in how it spends hundreds of billions of annual oil revenue; a kingdom ruled by law, not royal whim.
+To write this book, the author interviewed most of the key members of the very private royal family and gained extraordinary access to Saudis -- from key religious leaders and dissident imams to women at university and impoverished widows, from government officials and political dissidents to young successful Saudis and those who chose the path of terrorism -- House argues that most Saudis do not want democracy but seek change nevertheless.

 A riveting book -- informed, authoritative, illuminating -- about a country that could well be on the brink, and an in-depth examination of what all this portends for Saudi Arabia's future, and for our own.